Ensemble Conformalized Quantile Regression for Probabilistic Time Series Forecasting: Introduction

-CP is a probabilistic forecasting technique that constructs valid PI in finite samples without making any distributional assumptions besides observations being exchangeable, which makes it unsuitable for time series data.
-To apply CP to time series data we rely on \textit{leave-one-out} ensemble prediction theory~\cite{evgeniou2004leave}.
-By using ensemble learners that perform QR, we generate PIs that adapt to local variability in the data.
+CP is a probabilistic forecasting technique that constructs valid PIs in finite samples without making any distributional assumptions besides observations being exchangeable, which makes it unsuitable for time series data.
+To apply CP to time series data we rely on the \textit{leave-one-out} ensemble prediction theory~\cite{evgeniou2004leave}.
+In addition, by using ensemble learners that perform QR, we generate PIs that adapt to the local variability in the time series.

-The proposed method, called ensemble conformalized quantile regression (EnCQR), is flexible, as it can be placed on top of any regression algorithm that performs QR.
-In addition, EnCQR constructs approximately valid PIs independently of the accuracy of the underlying prediction method.
+The proposed method, called \textit{ensemble conformalized quantile regression} (EnCQR), is flexible, as it can be placed on top of any QR algorithm.
+In addition, EnCQR is distribution-free and it constructs approximately valid PIs independently of the accuracy of the underlying prediction method.